Best Uses for Dairy-Free Milk

 Along with oat and soy, almond milk is another popular dairy-free option at coffee shops.
 It’s also widely available in grocery stores thanks to its mass appeal with consumers.
 Use almond milk just as you would dairy milk, though in our opinion it is not quite as creamy nor does it froth quite as well as oat or soy.
 However, oatmeal, smoothies, and cookie-dunking are all fair game!
 Curious about how “thirsty” almonds are?
 Check out our environmental calculator to see how almond milk stacks up next to cow’s milk.

-Brands: Almond Breeze, Elmhurst, Califia, generic grocery brands
+Brands: Almond Breeze, Elmhurst, Califia, Silk, Earth’s Own, Malk, Three Trees

 Cashew

 Cashew milk is very light in texture and mild in flavor.
-Despite the fact that it comes from a fat-heavy nut, it’s very low in calories and fat compared to other dairy-free milk (about 25 calories and 2 grams of fat per serving for unsweetened options).
-It’s lovely to dunk dairy-free chocolate chip cookies into, poured over cereal, or stirred into oatmeal.
+Despite the fact that it comes from a fat-heavy nut, it’s very low in calories and fat compared to other dairy-free milks (about 25 calories and 2 grams of fat per serving for unsweetened options).
+Its neutral flavor profile makes it the perfect base for your savory dishes like a creamy soup or pasta sauce.

 Brands: Silk, Elmhurst, Forager